teaql/teaql-quick-start/quick-start/function-patten.md

 the steps are as if you register a kid for a family.
 The only difference is that you need to write a new function for
 updating kid's feature.

-Details are as followed.
+Details are as follows.

 1. Write a function like this in your IntelliJ IDEA.
     ![](images/FP-14.png)

 2. Open Postman,then add a new request.
 Similarly, select method **PUT**, and input the link http://localhost:8080/model/communityManager/helloUpdateKidForEmilyFamily/ into the box.

-    click **Body** and select JSON.
+    + click **Body** and select JSON.
-    Input the name of the kid that you want to change his(her) feature, Then input the feature you want to change
+    + Input the name of the kid that you want to change his(her) feature, Then input the feature you want to change
     or add.
     ![](images/FP-15.png)